 The latest launch has made Korea the 10th country in the world to operate a communication satellite for the military, the agency added.

-“With Anasis-II put into space, South Korea from now on can manage a communication satellite solely dedicated to military use, replacing the previous Anasis-I satellite that carried out both civilian and military operations,” DAPA said in a release.
+“With Anasis-II put into space, South Korea can now manage a communication satellite solely dedicated to the military, unlike the previous Anasis-I satellite that was used for both the military and private sector,” the DAPA said in a release.

-In October, the Korean military will take over the satellite operation, after seeing that it enters a geostationary orbit at an altitude of 36,000 kilometers, and having it tested by manufacturer Airbus Defense and Space to see if the satellite functions as programmed.
+In October, the Korean military will take over the satellite operation, after making sure that it enters a geostationary orbit at an altitude of 36,000 kilometers, and having it tested by manufacturer Airbus Defense and Space to see if the satellite functions as programmed.

-Anasis-II was originally scheduled to blast off in early July, but the launch was put off due to inspections of the equipment.
+Anasis-II, which is based on the Airbus Eurostar E3000 satellite platform, was originally scheduled to blast off in early July, but the launch was put off due to equipment inspections.